 exam.
 You do not have to wait once you get the emailed Zoom invite.

-We need at least 24 hour notice for cancellations or rescheduling.
-If you cannot make the scheduled exam session and you decide to cancel your exam, your session fee will be refunded minus any transfer fees incurred from PayPal.
+Please be courteous and let me know if you will not be at your scheduled exam.
+If you cannot make the scheduled exam session, your session fee will be refunded minus any transfer fees incurred from PayPal.

 ❏ PHOTO ID: Your photo ID must be shown to your VE Team.
 A Military ID or Home Land Security ID are not acceptable due to government security requirements.
 Other than those IDs, the VE Team will accept a driver’s license, passport or Student ID shown on camera.
 Under-18 students may display a school ID or report card with a legal guardian presenting a photo ID.